Henry Frowick: Career

 He had extensive dealings with German merchants, serving as ambassador to the Hanse towns in 1436 and being appointed in 1442 as justice for the German community in London.
 In 1444 he was chosen for a second term as Lord Mayor and, when elected a fourth time as MP in 1447 for the Parliament to be held at Bury St Edmunds, announced that he would only attend if allotted adequate accommodation.
 After a fifth term as MP in 1450, he made his will in April 1459, asking to be buried in the church of the Hospital of St Thomas of Acre, and was dead by March 1460 when it was proved.

 Family

-He married Isabel,(died 1465) widow of William Otes, and they had two known children:
+He married Isabel,(died 1465) widow of William Otes and possibly daughter of William Oliver (died 1432).
+They had two known children: